Laay/Kidney-Fibrosis-RNA-Seq/README.md

 Differential gene expression analysis is a technique to determine whether the genes are express at significantly different levels between two or more sample groups.
-We will use Deseq2 pacakage to model the gene counts and identify differntially expressed genes.
+I used Deseq2 pacakage to model the gene counts and identify differntially expressed genes.
 Therefor the goal of differntial expression analysis is to determine for each gene whether the differnece in expression between